-With fewer people making use of the Mac when compared to those who use the PC, not as much programs have support for the Mac.
+With fewer people making use of the Mac when compared to those who use the PC, not as many programs have support for the Mac.
 However, Sophos has excellent support for Mac users.

 Blocks Malware Proactively

-Unlike most other antivirus programs available that only provide protection against known malware, Sophos goes a step ahead with its heuristic engine that can analyze programs for suspicious behavior and block them before they can cause harm to your computer.
+Unlike most other antivirus programs available that only protect against known malware, Sophos goes a step ahead with its heuristic engine that can analyze programs for suspicious behavior and block them before they can cause harm to your computer.